microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-01 - Basic Application/Feature 1 - Manage Todo List/User Story 2 - Remove Item from List.md

     item_number += 1
 ```

-This code will print out the list of items in the collection along with the line number of each item.
+This code will print a list of items in the collection along with the line number of each item.
 Note the use of the `item_number` variable to keep track of the line number of each item in the list.
 This will allow the user to select the item they would like to delete.
 Also note the use of the `f-string` to customize what we are printing to the terminal.
-Using the `f-string` allows us to easily insert the `item_number` and `todo` variables into the string that we are printing by using `{}` around the variable names.
-This is a very powerful feature of Python and allows you to easily create strings that are customized to the data that you are working with.
+Using the `f-string` allows us to easily insert the `item_number` and `todo` variables into the string we are printing by using `{}` around the variable names.
+This is a very powerful feature of Python and allows you to easily create strings customized to the data you are working with.

 <br/>

 #### 3. Add code to remove an item from the list
-Finally, you will need to add the code that will allow the user to remove an item from the list.
+Finally, add the code to allow the user to remove an item from the list.
 Add the following code right below the code to add an item.

 ![addcode](/Track_1_ToDo_App/Sprint-01%20-%20Basic%20Application/images/EditCode-S1-F1-US02-02.png)